nasa/fmdtools/docs/Glossary.rst

 		The progression of model states over time.
 Defined for each function using :meth:`fmdtools.define.block.Function.dynamic_behavior`, which runs once per timestep.

 	Propagation
-		The simulation of :class:`fmdtools.define.architecture.function.Model` :term:`behavior` s, including the passing of :term:`flow` s between :term:`function` s and the progression of model states over time.
+		The simulation of :class:`fmdtools.define.architecture.function.FunctionArchitecture` :term:`behavior` s, including the passing of :term:`flow` s between :term:`function` s and the progression of model states over time.

 	Resilience
 		The expectation of defined performance metrics over time over a set of hazardous :term:`scenario` s, often defined in terms of the deviation from their nominal values.